bips-hb/bipsdown/README.md

 that renders your slides, displays them in the Viewer Pane, and automatically updates them as you edit your slides.
 This is generally considered to be a nifty thing.

+### Theme-Specifics

+The following additional classes are implemented:

+-   `nologo`: Hide the BIPS logo usually in the upper right corner
+-   `unnumbered`: Hide the slide number usually below the BIPS logo

 ### Further Reading